-As the definition of marriage loosens from its once-strict notion of a man and a woman, all sorts of novel arrangements are turning up – notably homosexual "marriages" and polygamy.
+As the Western definition of marriage loosens from its once-strict notion of one man and one woman, all sorts of novel arrangements are turning up – notably homosexual "marriages" and polygamy.
 This development has come at just the right moment for the growing, demanding Muslim populations in the West, which are asserting their right to one husband and multiple wives.
 This weblog entry looks, in reverse chronological order, at some of the more interesting signs of polygamy's advance in the West.

 Additional benefits for additional British wives: The Daily Mail reports from Great Britain that

 Immigrants with more than one wife will qualify for extra benefits under reforms to Britain's welfare system, after an attempt to crack down on the problem backfired. … Currently, any additional wives can receive reduced individual income support, meaning the husband and his first wife are paid up to £111.45.
 Subsequent spouses living under the same roof receive around £40.
 Under the new system of Universal Credit, which comes in next year, polygamous marriages will not be recognised at all.
 Ministers pledged to end the 'absurd' benefits regime which has seen multiple wives allowed to claim extra welfare payments.

 But a House of Commons Library paper has highlighted a loophole in the rules which will allow additional wives to claim a full single person's allowance, currently worth up to £71, while the original married couple will still get a married couple's allowance.
 The paper said: "Treating second and subsequent partners in polygamous relationships as separate claimants could mean that polygamous households receive more under Universal Credit than under the current rules."…